crossbario/crossbar-examples/browserremote/README.md

 When navigating to another page which is under your control, you can add the same code and keep control once the connection has been re-establishe on the new page.

-You can also open another page and load a received URL (requires allowing pop-ups from the domain the controlled page is served).
+You can also open another page and load a received URL (requires allowing pop-ups for the domain the controlled page is served from).